TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 ### Dijkstra's Algorithm
 Complete the algorithm in labs/lab4/src/dijkstra2d.cc.
-Your complete implementation should be in this file only.
+Your complete implementation should be fully contained in this file -- do not put your code anywhere else.

 ### A\* Algorithm
 Complete the algorithm in labs/lab4/src/a_star2d.cc.
-Your complete implementation should be in this file only.
+Your complete implementation should be fully contained in this file --- do not put your code anywhere else.

 **Experiment**
 > Recall that an A\* heuristic function must be optimistic: it must always